raspberrypi/documentation/usage/gpio/README.md

 ## Voltages

 Two 5V pins and two 3V3 pins are present on the board, as well as a number of ground pins (0V), which are unconfigurable.
-The remaning pins are all general purpose 3V3 pins, meaning outputs are set to 3V3 and inputs are 3V3-tolerant.
+The remaining pins are all general purpose 3V3 pins, meaning outputs are set to 3V3 and inputs are 3V3-tolerant.

 ## Outputs